Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 And I thought that was the only time I felt like

-But I've said, I said midway past all-star game, I started making predictions.
+But I've said, I said midway past all-star game, I started making predicting.

 They're one of the deepest teams we've ever had in the NBA.

-And then coming off the bench, they had Sally, James Edwards, Benny Johnson, Mark Aguire.
+And then coming off the bench, they had Sally, James Edwards, Benny Johnson, Mark McGuire.
+I mean, they had like 10 players.

 And it was amazing to watch them play.

-And people always ask me the difference between Michael Jordan, Kobe Kobe Bryant, and LeBron.
+and people always ask me the difference between Michael Jordan, Kobe Bryant,

 But the three best players I've ever seen were Michael, Kobe, and LeBron.